My Brother Jonathan (film): Plot

-Harold tells Jonathan that he loves Edie and is going to marry her.
+Harold returns and tells Jonathan that he loves Edie and is going to marry her.
 They celebrate together on New Year's Eve 1913/14.
-Jonathan moves his affections from Edie to Rachel, his assistant.
+Jonathan moves his affections from Edie to Rachel, his partner's daughter and assistant.
 Harold (Hal) joins up at the start of the First World War.
 He is killed leaving Edie pregnant but unmarried so Jonathan returns to her and marries her to preserve respectability.

 When Dakers notes that many patients have been injured in industrial accidents at the foundry, he comes into conflict with its owner Sir Joseph Higgins, and the owner's son-in-law Dr. Craig, who owns the town's competing medical practice.
 He writes a report criticising the condition of the foundry and buildings the workers live in but Craig, who is also the local Health Officer, deliberately mislays it.

 When Dakers performs a life saving tracheotomy on a child with diphtheria, and takes the child to the cottage hospital, he is charged with misconduct, as the hospital charter precludes infectious cases.
 He is asked to attend a medical tribunal.
 Jonathan explains he had no choice in order to save the child.
 He is charged with not reporting a case of diphtheria and operating without permission.
 Dakers publicly accuses the medical authorities of suppressing health issues in the town and not serving the town.
 Dakers suggests public subscription to support medical treatment of the poor.
 The public are very much behind Dakers.

 They decide to change the operation of the hospital.
 The corrupt officials (Higgins and Dr. Craig) resign.
 As the meeting concludes a siren sounds... there is a big fire at one of the foundries.
 Craig is injured and Jonathan operates on him and saves his life.

 Dr. Hammond meanwhile serves at the birth of Edie's son.
 However Edie dies soon after, first telling Jonathan to be happy with Rachel.

-The story jumps to 1939.
+The story jumps back to 1939 where it started.
 Jonathan and Rachel are married.
 Edie's son is fully grown and in army uniform.